-The floats of this 300 year old festival, which are very different to the better known Mikoshi (portable shrine), 奉奏are on wheels and are drawn by a rope, by bearers clad in traditional festival clothes.
-There are a number of different floats classified as Kasaboko or Yatai.
-Both are floats with beautifully carved ornate roofs.
+The floats of this 300 year old festival are very different to the better known Mikoshi (portable shrine). 「奉奏」are on wheels and are drawn by a rope, by bearers clad in traditional festival clothes.
+There are a number of different floats classified as Kasaboko or Yatai, both with beautifully carved ornate roofs.
 There are two main differences between them.
-The first is that the Kasaboko have an appendage on the roof, which remind me of Yorishiro, the white paper decorations you see around trees at shinto shrines.
+The first is that the Kasaboko have an appendage on the roof.
+They remind me of Yorishiro, the white paper decorations you see around trees at shinto shrines.
 The Yatai does not have this decoration.
 The second is that the Yatai have room for performers to sit and play music and / or dance, which Kasaboko do hot have.
-They floats are pulled around the town on both days of the festival:
+The floats are pulled around the town on both days of the festival:

-On the 2nd the floats will be pulled from Chichibu shrine from about 12 noon first to Miyakawa then Moto Machi, Naka Machi and finally Kami Machi at approximately 4 pm.
+On the 2nd the floats are usually pulled from Chichibu shrine from about 12 noon first to Miyakawa then Moto Machi, Naka Machi and finally Kami Machi at approximately 4 pm.
 During this time you can watch the floats being turned and danced around the street.
-The yatai will have live traditional music and you can witness traditional dance.
-From 10 am to 3 pm you can see traditional performances in Chichibu Shrine.
-From 4 to 6 pm there is taiko drums and other traditional music performances around Seibu Chichibu station.
-Fireworks are from 7 to 8 pm.
+The yatai will have live traditional music, moreover you can witness traditional dance.
+From 10 am to 3 pm you can usually see traditional performances in Chichibu Shrine.
+From around 4 to 6 pm there is a taiko drums performance.
+You can also enjoy other traditional music performances around Seibu Chichibu station.

 - Use National highway No. 140 from Kanetsu Expressway flower garden I.C.; in Chichibu-shi (from flower garden IC approximately 35km)